anil-writes/Web-Hosting-Guides/README.md

 | **VPS & Cloud** | Developers and high-traffic demanding projects | ₹1,699/mo | [₹599/mo](https://hostinger.in?REFERRALCODE=WEBPRO2025) |
 | **Managed WP** | Hands-off, fully optimized WordPress experience | Varies | [Check Offers](https://hostinger.in?REFERRALCODE=WEBPRO2025) |

 > **📌 Important Note on Renewal Rates:** >
 > Like almost all web hosts, Hostinger’s promotional discounts apply to the first billing cycle.
 To get the maximum value and lock in the 85% discount, it is highly recommended to choose the 48-month plan.
 Standard renewal rates will apply after your initial term ends, which is why securing the longest term upfront saves you the most money.

-Each plan is competitively priced, and when combined with active Hostinger coupon codes, you can access premium features at a significantly lower cost.
-Choosing the right plan upfront helps you avoid unnecessary upgrades later and ensures your website runs smoothly from day one.

 <p align="center">
   <a href="https://hostinger.in?REFERRALCODE=WEBPRO2025">